liru0126/SDP-GAN/README.md

 * the source image of [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix);
 * our own collection from movies or from the Internet.

-The CycleGAN dataset includes many landscape pictures with relatively uniform content, so we gathered images from movies or from the Internet that own clear salient objects.
+The CycleGAN dataset includes many landscape pictures with relatively uniform content, so we gather images from movies or from the Internet that own clear salient objects.

 ### Target dataset

 The target dataset contains six different styles, including Van Gogh, Ukiyo-e, Monet, Miyazaki Hayao, Makoto Shinkai and Mamoru Hosoda, among which the first three styles originate from [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix), and the following three styles are our own capture from corresponding movies.

-The contents of directories are as follows:
+### The contents of directories

 ```
 ./dataset/